ElektraInitiative/libelektra/doc/decisions/decision_process.md

 ### In Progress

 - You must include all further alternative proposals made in the "Considered Alternatives" section.
-- Now it is allowed to have the ??? from the previous round's preferred decision in the decision section.
+- Now it is allowed to have the decision from the previous round in the "Decision" section.

 ### Decided